Necessary and Sufficient Conditions for Inverse Reinforcement Learning of Bayesian Stopping Time Problems: Example 1. IRL for sequential hypothesis testing (SHT)

 \subsection{Summary}

 Theorem~\ref{thrm:classic_SHT} specified necessary and sufficient conditions for identifying an optimal SHT agent acting in multiple environments.
 These conditions constitute a linear feasibility program that the inverse learner can solve to estimate SHT misclassification costs of the environments.
 The IRL task of solving the inverse SHT problem is more structured than the inverse optimal stopping problem in Sec.\,\ref{sec:BRP_RI}, \blue{since the agent's costs are partially known (expected continue cost is known) to the inverse learner.
 Hence, the feasible set of costs generated using Theorem~\ref{thrm:classic_SHT} is smaller than that generated by Theorem~\ref{thrm:NIAS_NIAC} for the inverse SHT problem.
 We also proposed an IRL algorithm for point-valued estimation of the environments' misclassification costs and illustrated its performance in Sec.\,\ref{sec:example_regul_IRL_SHT}.
 Our key finding is that this point-valued IRL algorithm reconstructs the misclassification costs with up to $95\%$ accuracy.
-Recall from Sec.\,\ref{sec:intro_applications} that and online user in multimedia platforms can be viewed as a Bayesian agent performing SHT.
+Recall from Sec.\,\ref{sec:intro_applications} that an online user in multimedia platforms can be viewed as a Bayesian agent performing SHT.
 In the context of online multimedia platforms, the continue and stopping cost of the SHT agent can be viewed as the online user's sensing cost (attention to visual cues) and preference for viewing the online content, respectively.
-Hence, the numerical example in Sec.\,\ref{sec:example_regul_IRL_SHT} can be viewed as an IRL methodology to reconstruct an online user's preferences for advertisements/movie thumbnails by viewing his/her actions in multiple environments (webpages). }
+Hence, the numerical example in Sec.\,\ref{sec:example_regul_IRL_SHT} can be viewed as an IRL methodology to reconstruct an online user's preferences for advertisements/movie thumbnails by observing his/her actions in multiple environments (webpages). \blue{We illustrate this claim in Sec.\,\ref{sec:real-world} with an IRL analysis on a real-world dataset.
+Finally, in Sec.\,\ref{sec:comparison} we compared our inverse SHT algorithm to two existing algorithms in the literature for IRL for POMDPs, namely, MMV and MMFE~\cite{CH11}.
+Our key observation was that our inverse SHT algorithm outperforms MMV and MMFE in scenarios where the inverse learner has limited information about the forward learner, i.e.\,, the learner's model dynamics are misspecified.} }